bjoernf73/dry.module.pkgmgmt/README.md

     GitAutomation     = [System.Version]"0.14.0"
 }
 ```
 The Nuget-provider, and the PackageManagement and PowerShellGet PSModules, are the components vital to packagemenagement on Windows, that I'm referring to above.
-The rest of the components are enhancement modules that enables easier chocolatey and git management for this module.
+The rest of the components are enhancement modules that enables easier management of chocolatey packages, git repos, and others.

 The bootstrapping does the following: